 The beginning of these technological and social changes has already brought about 1% house edges at most crypto dice games, a 0.25% edge at betting exchange Fairlay and we have only just gotten started.

 Edgeless is the first notable attempt at 0% house edge gambling with cryptocurrency, it uses Ethereum smart contracts.

-Eventually came the obvious question, how will operators make money?
-To which I gave the best answer I know; a lot won’t, some will use a combination of
+Eventually, came the obvious question, how will operators make money?
+To which I gave the best answer I know; a lot won’t, and some will use a combination of

 - Display advertising